Synopsis of Testing Protocol

 - Use the triage method to determine high priority pages for large websites.

-- Use testing tools like Compliance Sheriff to run checks on Web pages to find key content and template errors.
+- Use testing tools like FAE/AInspector and others testing tools to run checks on Web pages to find key content and template errors.

 - Ensure that all videos are captioned and audio is transcribed.